top of page

 Group A - The hope was to get approximately 250 young dogs with early onset DM who are At Risk.

-(Under the age of Eight (😎 years old at time of symptoms.)
+(Under the age of Eight years old at time of symptoms.)

 Group B – Get approximately 250 older “healthy” dogs with the At Risk genes.
-Any dog over the age of eight
+Any dog (over the age of eight

-(😎 years of age with no symptoms.
-When we use “healthy” in this situation, we mean no signs of DM)
+years of age with no symptoms).
+When we use “healthy” in this situation, we mean no signs of DM

 We are far short of our 500 dog goal.
-We currently have 169 young At Risk dogs in our study – Group A We only have nine (9) dogs in older “healthy” dog Group B. At Risk with no signs of the disease.
-We clearly need more participants for our study to be meaningful in German Shepherds.
+We currently have 169 young At Risk dogs in our study (Group A).
+We only have 9 dogs in the older “healthy” dog (Group B, At Risk with no signs of the disease).

-Participation in the GSD DM Research is FREE – NO COST TO SUBMIT THE BLOOD TEST TO THE UNIVERSITY OF MISSOURI.
+Participation in the GSD DM Research is FREE NO COST TO SUBMIT THE BLOOD TEST TO THE UNIVERSITY OF MISSOURI.
 Use the attached form which notes the sample is part of our DM Research and there is no charge.
 Click the Button below for the German Shepherd Dog DM Submission form

 Write “NO CHARGE” on the form